-- Attend a CRT pre season parent session.
-This meeting is a must for new families and very beneficial for those returning families.
-All you need to know for the upcoming season.
+- Attend the CRT pre season parent session; this meeting is a must for new families and very beneficial for those returning families, all you need to know for the upcoming season

-- Check in with the coach daily – NO Drop Offs!
+- Check in with the coach daily – don’t just drop your child off

-- Follow the chain of command if you have a concern –the immediate coach, head coach of the group, Race Director before seeking Cranmore management.
+- Follow the chain of command if you have a concern, start with the immediate coach, then lead coach of the group, then the program director before seeking Cranmore management

-- Make sure your child understands the meaning of the slow skiing zone and respect the mountain & its employees, each other, and our training center.
+- Make sure your child understands the meaning of the slow skiing zones, respecting the mountain & its employees, each other, and our training center

 The U.S. Ski Association (USSA) and the Cranmore Race Team (CRT) value the welfare of our athletes.
 Concussion management of young athletes is an important issue for all of us.
 It is our responsibility as clubs, officials, coaches, and parents to ensure that athletes suspected of sustaining a concussion are managed carefully, and that a qualified health care provider clears their return to sport.
 CRT supports the USSA’s Concussion Policy as shown below.